sodascience/metasyn-disclosure-control/README.md

 ### String

-Currently only Faker distribution is implemented (which is the same as the MetaSynth base package, since the distribution is not fit to any data).
+Currently only Faker distribution is implemented (which is the same as the metasyn base package, since the distribution is not fit to any data).
 The regex distribution is currently not implemented.

 ### Categorical